Who wins in the State Semfinals? Who wins state titles? Here’s who according to Drew Pasteur’s

 playoffs, but rather are meant to predict the outcome of future games.

-Any contests against non-OHSAA opponents are not included in either the power
+Any contests against non-OHSAA opponents are not included in either

 rating or strength-of-schedule computations.